include-cpp/include-cpp.github.io/index.md

 `#include<C++>` is a global, inclusive, and diverse community for developers interested in C++.
 Here, you can find a welcoming space to learn and discuss C++.
 We also provide resources to create safer, more inclusive, community gatherings.

 We believe that a community is only as good as how it treats its most vulnerable members.
 Therefore, we strive to create a welcoming, safe, and accessible environment.
-You can find our code of conduct [here](/code-of-conduct).
+We have a strong [Code of Conduct](/code-of-conduct), which we [enforce](/moderation).

 Our primary communication platform is our [Discord server](https://discord.gg/ZPErMGW).
 Join us to discuss and learn C++ in a welcoming, inclusive space.